Leyte: Colonial period

 Leyte was once labeled as Ceylon in early Spanish maps of the Philippines and in the 1700s, was home to 38 Spanish Filipino families and 7,678 native families.
+The number of Spanish Filipino families increased to 56 by year 1818.
+Specifically; Matalom had 2 Spanish-Filipino families, Dulag had 14, Tanauan had 29, while Tacloban had 11.

 World War II

-Leyte is most famous for its role in the reconquest of the Philippines in World War II.
+In the Western world, Leyte is most famous for its role in the reconquest of the Philippines in World War II.
 The province was utilized by the Japanese as a hub for sexual slavery.
 Some sex slave sites included Tacloban and Burauen, where the Japanese kidnapped girls, teenagers, and young adults and forced them into becoming sex slaves under the brutal "comfort women" system.
 On 20 October 1944, General Douglas MacArthur waded ashore on Leyte, saying, "I have returned", but the Japanese continued to resist strongly in the Battle of Leyte.
 The convergence of naval forces resulted in the four-day Battle of Leyte Gulf, the largest naval battle in history.
 During World War II the island was part of a large US Navy base Leyte-Samar Naval Base.

 Geography

+Ptychandra ohtanii lizae is a butterfly only found on Leyte.

-The island measures about 180 km north-south and about 65 km at its widest point.
+The island measures about 180 km north-south and about 65 km at its widest point, giving it an area of 7,368 km2, putting Leyte among the world's 100 largest islands, with a size similar to Zealand or Prince Edward Island.
 In the north it nearly joins the island of Samar, separated by the San Juanico Strait, which becomes as narrow as 2 km in some places.
 The island province of Biliran is also to the north of Leyte and is joined to Leyte island by a bridge across the narrow Biliran Strait.
 To the south, Leyte is separated from Mindanao by the Surigao Strait.
 To the east, Leyte is somewhat "set back" from the Philippine Sea of the Pacific Ocean, Samar to the northeast and the Dinagat Islands to the southeast forming Leyte Gulf.
 To the west is the Camotes Sea.

 Leyte is mostly heavily forested and mountainous, but the Leyte Valley in the northeast has much agriculture.